 The accounts that are on the target account list will have been selected because they represent a big opportunity.
-This makes them very attractive, not only to your organisation, but also to your competitors.
+This makes them very attractive, not only to your organisation but also to your competitors.
 To engage their attention and to differentiate from everyone else who is marketing to them, marketers need to get focussed.

-By focussed, I mean that senior people in these target accounts want tailored propositions.
+By focus, I mean that senior people in these target accounts want tailored propositions.
 Focussed also means that these propositions must address the challenges that are on their priority list.
 Senior stakeholders tend to be time poor and rarely have the bandwidth for things that are merely “interesting”.
 Finally, focussed means that propositions need to be presented in a manner that they will find personally engaging.
 Everything else is just noise and your target personas tend to be pretty good at filtering out noise.

 How should marketers approach target accounts?